esohns/ardrone/README.md

 ardrone
 =======

-code for the Brother AiRScouter competition
+code for the Brother AiRScouter developer competition